Sourav61/Project-Description/README.md

 #### About Project
-In the Car Price Prediction Project, it is about predicting which model of car would be more successful on basis of different variables used for prediction:
+In the Car Price Prediction Project, it is about predicting price of the car on the basis of different variables used for prediction as follows:

 <li>Present_Price</li>
 <li>Kms_Driven</li>